terraform-provider-openstack/terraform-provider-openstack/website/docs/index.html.markdown

   client will retry failed HTTP connections and Too Many Requests (429 code) HTTP responses with a `Retry-After` header within the specified value.

+* `enable_logging` - (Optional) When enabled, generates verbose logs containing all the calls made to and responses received from OpenStack.

 ## Overriding Service API Endpoints

 There might be a situation in which you want or need to override an API endpoint